rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 $ minutes_as_loser                            <int> 806, 1049, 1117, 97, 1701, 2322, 2630, 182, 1648, 430, 1219, 185, 1...
 ```

 As you can see, the above data frame contains integer values spread across `_as_winner` variables and `_as_loser` variables.
-Clearly, just having counts isn't particular useful, so in the remaining part of this section I'll be describing how I created the `atp_stats_by_player_by_year` data frame, which contains match statistics as percentages.
+Clearly, just having counts isn't particular useful, so in the remaining portion of this section I'll be describing how I constructed the `atp_stats_by_player_by_year` data frame, which contains match statistics as percentages.

-As a first step, I needed to combine all of those amounts spread across winner and loser variables into a single value.
+As a first step, I needed to combine all of those statistics spread across winner and loser variables into a single value.
 Below, I mutated the data frame to create a variety of new variables.
 In most cases, I just summed across the winner and loser columns.
 Examples of columns created are `total_service_points` and `total_return_games_on_defense`.

 ```
 # Mutating to create various player totals per year